 Set Realistic Expectations

 Life is messy & complicated.
-Jumping on a restrictive diet, or creating restrictive goals can lead to failure when the complications of life mess us up, throw us off track, and make it easy to quit our resolutions.
+Jumping on a restrictive diet, or creating restrictive goals can lead to failure when the complications of life mess us up, throw us off track, and make it easy to quit working towards our goals.

-Try creating one behavior change expectation at a time.
-Pick one of the following: meal prep for the week on Sundays, add more protein to my breakfast, track my macros 3-5 days per week.
+Pick one of the following: meal prep for the week on Sundays, add more protein to your breakfast, track what you eat (calories & macros) 5-6 days per week on MyFitness Pal, cut out alcohol.
 Once this goal is met consistently and becomes a habit it doesn’t require anymore mental energy.
-Now you can pick another behavior goal to work towards.
+Then you can pick another behavior goal to work towards!

 Set Process Goals to Achieve Your Desired Outcome